Why Pothos Is Considered a Sacred and Symbolic Plant in So Many Cultures

 You may not recognize this plant when you come across it in the wild, as the leaves and vines grow far larger than they do indoors, with leaves up to 20 inches long.
 They also develop slits in the leaves under the right conditions, like the Monstera and some Philodendron species.

-This plant went through a period of botanical confusion, initially placed in the Pothos genus – then a ‘catch-all’ genus for plants that marginally fit the characteristics.
+This plant underwent a period of botanical confusion, initially placed in the Pothos genus – then a ‘catch-all’ genus for plants that marginally fit the characteristics.

 It was moved to the Rhaphidophora genus in the 1960s and had a brief period as Epipremnum pinnatum before its characteristics were found to be deserving of its own species.